 3. Use your mouse to move the fader or knob you’d like to control.

 4. Select Learn Mode and move the fader on your Lightpad Block, then unselect Learn Mode.
+(You may need to close BLOCKS Dashboard; it uses MIDI SysEx messages to communicate with Blocks, and these messages may confuse Logic.)

 5. Under the Value heading in the Controller Assignments window, change Format to ‘Unsigned’ and Mode to ‘Scaled’.